cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 ### Major version upgrades

 Major version upgrades are automatic for CockroachDB {{ site.data.products.serverless }} clusters and opt-in for CockroachDB {{ site.data.products.dedicated }} clusters.
 [Cluster Operators]({% link cockroachcloud/authorization.md %}#cluster-operator) must initiate major version upgrades for CockroachDB {{ site.data.products.dedicated }} clusters.
-When a major version upgrade is initiated for a cluster, it will upgrade to the latest patch version as well.
+When a major version upgrade is initiated for a cluster, it subsequently will be upgrade to the latest patch version automatically.

 Since upgrading a cluster can have a significant impact on your workload, make sure you review the release notes for the latest version for backward compatibility, cluster setting changes, deprecations, and known limitations.
-Cockroach Labs recommends initiating the upgrade during off-peak periods and monitor cluster and application health post-upgrade.
-If you notice functional or performance regression, you will have 72 hours to roll back the changes before the upgrade is automatically finalized.
-Note that some new features might be unavailable until the upgrade is finalized.
-For more information, see [Major version upgrades]({% link cockroachcloud/upgrade-policy.md %}#major-version-upgrades).
+Cockroach Labs recommends initiating the upgrade during off-peak periods.
+After the upgrade, carefully monitor cluster and application health.
+If you notice functional or performance regression, you can roll back the changes for up to 72 hours before the upgrade is automatically finalized.
+After an upgrade, some features might be unavailable until the upgrade is finalized.
+For more information, refer [Major version upgrades]({% link cockroachcloud/upgrade-policy.md %}#major-version-upgrades).

 ### Patch upgrades